OlivierLD/oliv-ai/JupyterNotebooks/deep.learning.crash.course/README.md

 ![Objects detection](./img/object-detection.jpg)

 ### Back to our example: Deep - supervised - machine learning
+- _Deep_ means that we will be using Neural Networks
+- _Supervised_ means that the training data contain the expected result (`red`, `green`, `yellow`). _Unsupervised_ would mean that the training would also have to discover the classification categories.

 The `model` will replace the `rules` we had before.

-It will be able to make predictions like this:
+It will be able to make predictions (actually _classifications_) like this:

 ![Model](./img/Model.png)